beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ),
 ```

-Settings with a custom unit select will receive a related setting with the
-`_unit` suffix, as shown in the example below.
-Together with the original
-setting, you can build the full value.
+Settings with a custom unit select will receive a related setting with the `_unit` suffix, as shown in the example below.
+Together with the original setting, you can build the full value.

 ```php
 $value = $settings->width . $settings->width_unit
 ```

-:::note **Note**
+:::info
-If you choose to set only one value for your custom unit select
-(such as `px`), it will still show up but won't be a selectable field.
+If you choose to set only one value for your custom unit select (such as `px`), it will still show up but won't be a selectable field.
 :::

-####  Popup value slider
+#### Popup Value slider

 You can enable a popup slider control for unit fields when they are focused.
 This lets users change the values using a slider instead of the keyboard.

-To enable the popup slider for a field, simply set the `slider` value in your
-field config to `true`.
+To enable the popup slider for a field, simply set the `slider` value in your field config to `true`.

 ```php
 'width' => array(